olmjo/tigress-scripts/README.md

 ## Access and Use

 Anyone is free to use these scripts as they choose.
-You can not only view them through gh, but you can download a copy locally and run them (Note: they don't have many dependencies, but I can only guarantee them to work on TIGRESS systems.)
+You can not only view them through gh, but you can download a copy locally and run them (Note: they don't have many dependencies, but I can only guarantee them to work on Della at Princeton.)

 The easiest way to get a copy is:
 ```